banuhos/credit-app-backend/README.md

 * Spring boot 2.3.4
 * MongoDB

-## Run Server with creadit-app-frontend Project
+## Run Project with creadit-app-frontend Project

 When this project is run with the frontend project, the interface view looks like the following.